Thomas Selfridge: Death

 Orville Wright later described the fatal accident in a letter to his brother, Wilbur Wright:

 On the fourth round, everything seemingly working much better and smoother than any former flight, I started on a larger circuit with less abrupt turns.
 It was on the very first slow turn that the trouble began. ...
 A hurried glance behind revealed nothing wrong, but I decided to shut off the power and descend as soon as the machine could be faced in a direction where a landing could be made.
 This decision was hardly reached, in fact, I suppose it was not over two or three seconds from the time the first taps were heard, until two big thumps, which gave the machine a terrible shaking, showed that something had broken. ...
 The machine suddenly turned to the right and I immediately shut off the power.
 Quick as a flash, the machine turned down in front and started straight for the ground.
 Our course for 50 feet was within a very few degrees of the perpendicular.
 Lt.
 Selfridge up to this time had not uttered a word, though he took a hasty glance behind when the propeller broke and turned once or twice to look into my face, evidently to see what I thought of the situation.
 But when the machine turned head first for the ground, he exclaimed 'Oh!
 Oh!' in an almost inaudible voice.

 Two photographs taken of the Flyer just prior to the flight show that Selfridge was not wearing any headgear, while Wright was only wearing a cap.
-Following the crash, due to speculation that Selfridge would have survived had he worn headgear, first pilots of the US Army were instructed to wear large heavy headgear reminiscent of early football helmets.
+Following the crash, due to speculation that Selfridge would have survived had he worn headgear, the first pilots of the US Army were instructed to wear large heavy headgear reminiscent of early football helmets.

 Thomas Selfridge was buried in Arlington National Cemetery in Section 3 Gravesite 2158, adjacent to Joint Base Myer-Henderson Hall.